saladshootrdlux/opal-code-challenge/README.md

 `$ npm install express`

-3. Initialize Terraform and apply the included `main.tf` plan:
+3. Initialize terraform and apply the included `main.tf` plan:

 `$ terraform init`

 `$ terraform apply`

-4. Navigate to the AWS ECR repository that was just created by Terraform: https://us-west-2.console.aws.amazon.com/ecr/repositories?region=us-west-2
+4. Navigate to the AWS ECR repository that was just created using terraform: https://us-west-2.console.aws.amazon.com/ecr/repositories?region=us-west-2

 5. Deploy the newly created Node application as a Docker image to AWS ECR by copying / pasting each of the commands shown below from your AWS ECR repository into your AWS CLI: